Kong/docs.konghq.com/app/_includes/md/kic/add-certificate.md

-Routing configuration can include a certificate to present when clients connect over HTTPS.
+The routing configuration can include a certificate to present when clients connect over HTTPS.
 This is not required, as {{site.base_gateway}} will serve a default certificate if it cannot find another, but including TLS configuration along with routing configuration is typical.

-First, create a test certificate for the `{{ include.hostname }}` hostname:
+First, create a test certificate for the `{{ include.hostname }}` hostname using one of the following commands:

 {% navtabs codeblock %}
 {% navtab Command %}